brian55555/business-research-crm/readme.md

 ## Acknowledgments

 - Microsoft Graph API for OneDrive integration
-- TinyMCE for the rich text editor
+- Draft.js for the rich text editor
 - MongoDB Atlas for database hosting
 - React Bootstrap for UI components